 4 months + 12 months + 2 months = 18 months.

 On average, you can become a commercial pilot with an instrument rating in one year and six months.

 The duration I mentioned here is the maximum duration one might need.
-It is possible to finish commercial pilot training a lot quicker than one year and six months.
+Finishing commercial pilot training quicker than one year and six months is possible.